captaininfo/coyote/README.md

 * **Enhanced NLP Features:** Integrate additional NLP capabilities such as sentiment analysis and advanced entity recognition.
 Improve existing NLP.
 * **Additional API Integrations:** Expand data aggregation to include other platforms like Obsidian, YouTube (e.g., NLP of transcripts), web-based word processors (e.g., Google Docs), or task/project management apps.
 * **Integrate an Open, Local LLM as an Interface:** Using an LLM that can be installed locally as a front-end interface and that uses Coyote as a back-end for RAG (Retrieval Augmented Generation) could be interesting.
+* **Exclude certain URLs from NLP Analysis:** Some webpages don't need NLP analysis and shouldn't be part of the user's personal data record.
+For example, when users visit the "Configure Coyote" webpage, or log into Hypothes.is, those events needn't be analyzed or recorded.
+* **Add Simpler NLP Methods for Some Events:** Some user data events in Coyote involve small text excerpts.
+In 'analysis_result.json', for example, values for the events keys "User starts or modifies a search" and "user clicks hyperlink" might only be a few words or sentences.
+BERTopic is not designed to work with small data sets.

 ## Acknowledgements